-No. Field Data Type Description 5 Record ID STRING Call reference number.
+No. Field Data Type Description 4 Switch ID STRING This field displays a 16-character string identifying the OpenScape Voice system by hostname.
+Default value is no character (NULL).
+5 Record ID STRING Call reference number.
 This value is the same for all call forwarding records and the standard CDR associated with a call.
 6 Forwarded to Party DIGITS A string of up to 128 characters identifying the number of the user to whom the call is forwarded.
 If the forwarded-to party is an OpenScape Voice subscriber, then this field contains the provisioned (assigned) subscriber number.
-If the 'Private'/'Business' call feature is used then the authorization code (PIN) is replaced with .
+If the 'Private'/Business' call feature is used then the authorization code (PIN) is replaced with .
 If desired, it is possible to turn of the hiding of the PIN (see Section 4.2.2.2, "Determining the Paying Party").
 The default value is no character (NULL).
 7 Forwarding Party DIGITS A string of up to 16 characters string identifying the provisioned (assigned) number of the forwarding party.
 The default value is no character (NULL).
-8 Call Type ENUM This field specifies the type of call attempt: 0 = Voice call 1 = Data call 5 = International Call The default value is no character (NULL).
+8 Call Type ENUM This field specifies the type of call attempt: • 0 = Voice call • 1 = Data call • 5 = International Call The default value is no character (NULL).
 9 Per Call Feature BITWISE ENUM This field describes the per call feature activation and the features usage in a normal call setup.
-In cases where a different feature name is also shown.
-0 = no feature 1 = Anonymous Call Rejection Treatment 2 = Call Forward Busy Line / Call Forward on Busy 4 = Call Forward Don't Answer / Call Forward on No Answer 8 = Call Forward Variable / Call Forward Unconditional 16 = Calling Number Delivery Blocking 64 = Calling Number Delivery Blocking 64 = Calling Number Delivery Blocking 64 = Calling Number Delivery to Called / Calling Line Identity Presentation 256 = Calling Name Delivery to Called 512 = Private/OOA Delivery to CND 1,024 = Private/OOA Delivery to CNAM 2,048 = Both Name and Number Delivered 4,096 = Both Name and Number not Delivered 8,192 = Calling Name but not Name Delivered 32,768 = Enhanced Call Forwarding / Selective Call Forwarding (Note 1) 65,536 = Remote Activation Call Forwarding 131,072 = Remote Call Forwarding / Permanent Call Forwarding
+In cases where a different feature name is commonly used in other markets, the alternate feature name is also shown. • 0 = no feature • 1 = Anonymous Call Rejection Treatment • 2 = Call Forward Busy Line / Call Forward on Busy • 4 = Call Forward Don't Answer / Call Forward on No Answer • 8 = Call Forward Variable / Call Forward Unconditional • 16 = Calling Number Delivery Blocking / Calling Line Identity Restriction • 32 = Calling Name Delivery Blocking • 64 = Calling ID Delivery and Suppression • 128 = Calling Number Delivery to Called / Calling Line Identity Presentation • 256 = Calling Name Delivery to CND • 1,024 = Private/OOA Delivery to CND • 1,024 = Private/OOA Delivery to CNAM • 2,048 = Both Name and Number Delivered • 4,096 = Both Name and Number not Delivered • 4,096 = Both Name and Number not Delivered • 8,192 = Calling Name but not Name Delivered • 16,384 = Calling Name but not Number Delivered • 16,384 = Calling Name but not Number Delivered • 32,768 = Enhanced Call Forwarding / Selective Call Forwarding (Note 1) • 65,536 = Remote Activation Call Forwarding